 Fraud and scams

-Credit card fraud is common throughout Malaysia.
-Credit cards are frequently copied in places ranging from small shops to large department stores and hotels for later illegal use.
+Credit card fraud is common.
+Credit cards are frequently copied at small shops to large department stores and hotels for later illegal use.

 - Keep your credit card in sight at all times.

 Online scams have increased in recent years.
 Scammers tend to impersonate individuals in need of financial assistance, and can prey on persons looking for prospective companions on online dating websites.

 - Don't send money or provide your bank details to anyone you do not know.

 - Be cautious when sharing personal information with people you haven't met.

 Scams involving gambling are also common.
 More information: